chiawen0104/or_cpbl/README.md

 2. CPBL Game Schedule of 2022 season (Apr - May)
 3. CPBL Roster Swap of 2022 season (Apr - May)

-## Other Info
+## More Info
-You can check our mathematical representation, performance analysis and detailed model introduction in `./doc/final_slides` and `./doc/final_report`.
+You can check our mathematical representation, model introduction and performance analysis in `./doc/final_slides` and `./doc/final_report`.